 My research covers education policy (early childhood, schooling and tertiary), federalism, Australian politics, comparative public policy, governance, interest groups, networks, reform processes and multiculturalism.
 My work has won multiple national and international awards and my analysis frequently appears in print and broadcast media.
 I'm on the Executive Committee for Australia's Policy Studies Research Group.

-Her first book, Many Hopes, One Dream, was published by Australian Scholarly Publishing in 2009 and launched by former prime minister Malcolm Fraser.
-More recently she wrote the chapter on education policy for Social Policy in Australia, published by Oxford University Press, a commissioned report evaluating the federalism white paper taskforce's proposals for reforming roles and responsibilities in Australian schooling, a book chapter on education policy from early childhood to tertiary study in Australia for the Forum of Federations, and co-authored a major report on early childhood education policy in Australia with colleagues from the Mitchell Institute.
+My PhD examined how federalism shapes policy reform, using State and Commonwealth school funding reforms as case studies.
+This was an interdisciplinary study located in in the School of Social and Political Sciences – where I have taught Public Policy Making and Australian Politics - and the Melbourne Graduate School of Education at the University of Melbourne.
+My first book, Many Hopes, One Dream: The History of the Ethnic Communities' Council of Victoria, was published by Australian Scholarly Publishing in 2009 and launched by former prime minister Malcolm Fraser and the current Victorian education minister (then responsible for multicultural affairs) James Merlino.
+More recently, I wrote the chapter on education policies for Social Policy in Australia, published by Oxford University Press, a commissioned report for Melbourne School of Government evaluating federalism white paper taskforce's proposals for reforming roles and responsibilities in Australian schooling, a book chapter on education in Australia for the Forum of Federations, a speech for UNESCO, and co-authored a major report on early education in Australia.